rcsb/mmtf/spec.md

 #### Split-list delta encoding

 Split-list delta encoding is an adjusted delta encoding to handle lists with some intermittent large delta values.
 The list is split into two arrays, called "big" and "small".
-The "big" `Int32Array` holds pairs of a large delta value (>=2^15) and the number of subsequent small delta values (<2^15).
-The "small" `Int16Array` holds the small values, that is, the values fitting into a 16-bit Signed Integer.
+The "big" array of 32-bit signed integers holds pairs of a large delta value (>=2^15) and the number of subsequent small delta values (<2^15).
+The "small" array of 16-bit signed integers holds the small values, that is, the values fitting into a 16-bit signed integer.

 *Example*:

-Starting with the "big" `Int32Array` and the "small `Int16Array`":
+Starting with the "big" and the "small" arrays:

 ```JavaScript
 [ 1200, 3, 100, 2 ]  // big
 [ 0, 2, -1, -3, 5 ]  // small
 ```

-Applying split-list delta decoding to create a `Int32Array`:
+Applying split-list delta decoding to create an array of 32-bit signed integers:

 ```JSON
 [ 1200, 1200, 1202, 1201, 1301, 1298, 1303 ]